Visual Observations

 Hickson 88.
 Observed at 140X (20mm

 Nagler Type 2.)
-Image courtesy of
+Image courtesy of the

 Digital Sky Survey.